youwen5/web/CONTRIBUTING.md

 - [`./src/bin/templates`](./src/bin/templates): HTML templates for the various pages and components, written as Rust macros.
 - [`./typst`](./typst): support files for Typst that smooth over the experimental HTML export.
 - [`./public`](./public): static assets.
-- [`./web`](./web): support `pnpm` project building web assets, mainly for running TailwindCSS and generating the stylesheet.
+- [`./web-components`](./web-components): support `pnpm` project building web assets, mainly for running Tailwind CSS and generating the stylesheet.
 No JavaScript is shipped with the site at this time, but this is where it would go.

 ## By the way